-You are welcome to call us on +44 (0)117 32 86268 and ask to speak with one of our Duty Practitioners for general advice, or to pass on any concerns you may have.
+You are welcome to call us on +44 (0)117 32 86268 and ask to speak with one of our Duty Practitioners for general advice.

-The Charlie Waller Memorial Trust (CWMT) offers a free 20-minute e-learning module to help university staff supporting students with mental health conditions.
-It provides evidence-based information and training modules on a range of mental health issues.
+The Charlie Waller Memorial Trust (CWMT) offers six free 20-minute e-learning modules to help university staff supporting students with mental health conditions.
+The modules provide evidence-based information and training modules on a range of mental health issues.

 Your personal support needs

 Support for staff is offered via Human Resources.